wyozi-gmod/vscode-gmod-workspace/README.md

   - `-allowlocalhttp` startup parameter (so we can query the VSCode server)
   - [LuaDev](https://github.com/Metastruct/luadev) installed to addons
   - `gmodworkspace.lua` installed to `garrysmod/lua/autorun/server`
+    - You can do this with included VSCode command "GModDev: Install Lua module"

 ## Running